yaroslavkrutiak/parsingAPI/README.md

 For installing it on your PC you need to dowload this repo and open `.html` file.

-To open and `.html` file you need to add a [CORS Unblock](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino) browser extension, otherwise the file should be hosted.
+To open and `.html` file you need to additionally install a [CORS Unblock](https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino) browser extension, otherwise the file should be hosted.

 Thanks for your attention